pkriengsiri/workday-planner/README.md

 This application is a single-day fixed-interval day planning tool.
 The code was written using HTML, CSS, Bootstrap CSS framework, JavaScript, jQuery libraries, and font-awesome icon toolkit.
 The application can be used to record and save tasks to be performed over a standard 9am-5pm workday.

 ### Features
+* Current day displayed in application header
+* Discrete time block elements for each hour of the working day
+* Editable textareas within each time block to record tasks for the specified time period
+* Clickable save buttons which will save the text input by the user to localStorage, allowing it to persist across page refreshes
+* Color-coding of time blocks relative to the current hour (past, present and future)

 ## Installation